econcess/menschzumensch.eu/typo3conf/ext/extbase_with_no_l10n_parent-master/Readme.md

 ## Requirements

-This extension works with TYPO3 10 or 9.
+This extension works with TYPO3 9 or higher.
 If TYPO3 9.5 LTS version is used, the setting `config.tx_extbase.features.consistentTranslationOverlayHandling` must be either 1 or not set!
 Read more about it [docs.typo3.org](https://docs.typo3.org/c/typo3/cms-core/master/en-us/Changelog/9.5/Important-82363-MakeExtBaseTranslationHandlingConsistentWithTyposcript.html)

 ## Usage

-1. Install this extension: Use `composer require georgringer/extbase-records-with-no-l10n-parent` or install it via Extension Manager.
+1. Install this extension: Use `composer require georgringer/extbase-with-no-l10n-parent` or install it via Extension Manager.
 2. Configure the extension in the Install Tool > Settings > Extension Configuration > extbase_with_no_l10n_parent: Set those tables which should use the changed behaviour.
 Either use `*` or a comma separated list like `tx_news_domain_model_news,your_extension_table`.

 ## Sponsor